In this article, I’m going to give you 9 easy exercise tips for losing weight.

 Trust me, this is tip #1 for a very good reason.

 Any Personal Trainer can tell you that the majority of gym members don’t know what they’re doing.
 Not to sound mean, it’s just the truth.

 Most exercises have ineffective routines and get little results or they perform movements that will eventually lead to injury.

 These are two big reasons for the high gym drop out rate.

 Here are three things you need to know:

-Take my advice – learn from professionals, not other exercisers.
+Take my advice – learn from professionals, no other exercises.
 I don’t care what they look like.

 People will likely tell you to do exactly what they do.
 The problem with that is no two bodies are the same.